LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins users

-Since LLM platforms encourage cross-plugin synergy~\cite{openai_plugin_great}, plugins could request LLM platforms to initiate their partner plugins to fulfil multipart user requests, e.g., a user request to book a flight and make a hotel reservation.
+\textbf{Make recommendations favorable to partners.} Since LLM platforms encourage cross-plugin synergy~\cite{openai_plugin_great}, plugins could request LLM platforms to initiate their partner plugins to fulfil multipart user requests, e.g., a user request to book a flight and make a hotel reservation.
 Additionally, plugins could craft their recommendations in a way that would favor their partner services, e.g., a flight reservation plugin could show the best flight for dates when their partner hotel has free rooms available.